vladfi1/vladfi1.github.io/_posts/2018-11-4-victim-of-your-own-success.md

 When both players choose the optimal mixed strategy, the expected result is 0-0, and neither player will be able to do any better by switching to a different strategy.
 In general, such a scenario is known as a [Nash equilbrium](https://en.wikipedia.org/wiki/Nash_equilibrium) -- in an n-player game, it is a set of mixed strategies for each player such that no one would prefer to deviate to a different strategy than the one they already have.

-For advanced readers: show that Nash equlibria for symmetric zero-sum 2-player games can be computed with linear programming.
+For advanced readers: show that Nash equlibria for zero-sum 2-player games can be computed with linear programming.
+The symmetric case may be slightly easier.

 ## Games and Metagames